Doctor of Philosophy in Spanish

-Assistantships are incompatible with outside employment of any kind.
-Should there be proof of a student being employed elsewhere, the assistantship will automatically be terminated.
-Assistantships can be renewed up to a maximum of four academic years when a student enters the program with a relevant MA and a maximum of five years if student starts the Ph.D. without an MA.
+Assistantships are generally incompatible with outside employment.
+Please see the Graduate Program Director for further information.
 Renewal is not automatic but contingent upon the student's successful performance in the following areas: (1) academics (2) work as graduate or teaching assistant, (3) participation in all the meetings and activities organized by the department.
 Renewals must be approved by the graduate committee in consultation with the student’s advisor and the Language Coordinator.
 In order to have the Teaching Assistantship renewed, ABDs will have to show adequate progress towards the completion of their dissertation.

 For information on additional special scholarships, please contact the Graduate Program Director.